We would like to give you a short guide to get familiar with the different neighbourhoods in Rotterdam.

 Hillegersberg-Schiebroek is Rotterdam’s upscale area with many beautiful villas, traditional Dutch houses but also modern buildings.
 Waters or parks are never far away.
 The centre of Hillegersberg-Schiebroek is at the Bergse Dorpsstraat, where you can find designer clothes or have a coffee in one of the inviting cafes and restaurants.
 The city centre can be reached within 10-20 minutes cycling.

 Prins Alexander is a calm and green neighbourhood in the Northeast of Rotterdam.
-Due to its familiy friendlyness and close location to the Erasmus University its a neighbourhood with relatively moderate rents compared to Hillegaersberg-Schiebroek or Kralingen.
+As student you benefit from affordable rents and a short distance to the Erasmus University.
 Many of its buildings were established in the mid or late 20th century.

 Rotterdam South (Charlois, Feijenoord & IJsselmonde)